abinand/ecom-ab-hyptest/README.md

 Detailed steps are outlined in the [jupyter notebook](./ecom_ab_hyptest.ipynb).

->The notebook can be run locally or on kaggle.
+>The notebook can be run locally or on [kaggle][kaggle_notebook].
 If run locally, the data files need to be manually downloaded to a data folder.

 In the data cleaning step, we identified and removed errors where control and treatment groups were mislabeled and then removed duplicated records for some users.
 We did not lose a significant amount of data due to errors and duplication.
 The data type for the 'conversions' column was changed to a boolean for categorical analysis.